 Students will choose one concentration from the following options.
 The University's Career Management System will facilitate these selections.
 The following are some appropriate concentrations.

 CONCENTRATIONS FOR MANAGEMENT MAJORS

-(Students will choose three courses from each concentration's list of courses to receive credit for the concentration.)
+(Students will choose three courses [or 13.5 credits] from each concentration's list of courses to receive credit for the concentration.)